Siege of Beitang: Background

 The Boxer Rebellion had already begun with the outbreak of the battle between Qing and Boxer forces at the Battle of Senluo Temple with the Manchu princes later using the Boxers as political allies to lessen the European influence that was already present in China.
 During the Rebellion, the Church of the Savior in Beijing was under siege by about 10,000 Boxers from 14 June to 16 August 1900.
 The defense of the Church was directed by Apostolic Vicar of the Archdiocese of Beijing and designer of the cathedral Pierre-Marie-Alphonse Favier.
 The barricades during the Siege of the International Legations had only covered the international legations themselves as the Eight-Nation Alliance had decided to leave the Chinese Christian and European neighborhoods of Beijing to fend for themselves.
 Prior to the siege itself, Favier had already noticed the anti-foreign and anti-Christian sentiment amongst the population and had warned the Chinese Christian population to seek refuge in the Church as he had requested for reinforcements from the French delegation.
 Instead, French officials only confirmed the paltry count of only 28 marines at his disposal to defend the Church under ensign Paul Henry.
-His requests from the other seven members of the alliance as well as other independent European powers for reinforcements were all ignored besides the Italian delegation as despite also being besieged during the siege, had agreed to send 11 marines under the command of Lieutenant Angelo Olivieri with Olivieri and his men arriving by 5 June and being met with warm reception from Favier and the rest of the refugees.
+His requests from the other seven members of the alliance as well as other independent European powers for reinforcements were all ignored besides the Italian delegation as despite also being besieged during the siege, had agreed to send 11 marines under the command of Corvette captain Angelo Olivieri with Olivieri and his men arriving by 5 June and being met with warm reception from Favier and the rest of the refugees.

 The small number of men as well as the general isolation of the Church from the rest of the international delegations posed a significant challenge to the defenders as well as having to take in thousands of refugees who were denied entry to delegations with strict rationing having to be implemented.
 With the direction of defense was entrusted to Favier and the cathedral was barricaded with the help of the military, civilians and the friars and nuns themselves with women, children and the elderly also assisting in the defense.
 The men were armed with swords, halberds, sticks, daggers as well as some revolvers in the case of a break-in with Favier himself giving five Chinese Christians Winchester repeating rifles due to him recognizing them as being skilled hunters.